jpravetz/node-datatable/README.md

     iDisplayLength: 5
 };

-// Build an array of queries
-var queries = queryBuilder.buildQuery( requestQuery );
+// Build an array of SQL query statements var queries = queryBuilder.buildQuery( requestQuery );

 // Connect with and query the database.